rpm-software-management/dnf/doc/command_ref.rst

 --------------

 ``dnf [options] search [all] <keywords>...``
     Search package metadata for the keywords.
 Keywords are matched as case-insensitive substrings, globbing is supported.
 By default the command will only look at package names and summaries, failing that (or whenever ``all`` was given as an argument) it will match against package descriptions and URLs.
 The result is sorted from the most relevant results to the least.

+This command by default does not force a sync of expired metadata.
+See also :ref:`\metadata_synchronization-label`.

 --------------
 Update Command